POSCO E&C practices ethical management that complies with the values of integrity, fairness, and trust.

 The leader must also prevent unethical conduct of members, and take the following measures in case of such conduct.

 - (1) The leader must provide training and counseling on ethics for relevant staff.

 - (2) The leader must have relevant staff understand the importance of compliance with the code of conduct and practice of ethical conduct.

 - (1) In case of unethical conduct that occurs habitually, the leader must isolate the cause, improve the process, and fundamentally take preventive measures.

 - (2) The leader must report to or consult with the Corporate Audit Department immediately after receiving a report that a member has violated the code of ethics

 Penalty for Violation of the Code of Ethics

 Employees violating the code of ethics may receive certain penalties including dismissal according to related regulations.
 Penalties against violating the code of ethics will apply to all related parties, and if the violation also violates the law, the parties will be reported to the competent authority.
-In particular, the zero tolerance policy is applied to unethical conduct such as accepting bribes, embezzlement, fabrication of information, and violation of sexual ethics.
+In particular, the zero tolerance policy is applied to unethical conduct such as accepting bribes, embezzlement, fabrication of information, and disrespect for humans